Ali-A

-Alastair Aiken (born 6 November 1993), better known by his online alias Ali-A (or by his original alias Matroix), is a British YouTuber known for Call of Duty and Fortnite commentaries and vlogs.
+Alastair James Aiken (born 6 November 1993), better known by his online alias Ali-A (or by his original alias Matroix), is a British YouTuber known for Call of Duty and Fortnite commentaries and vlogs.
 His main channel has a subscriber count of approximately 19 million.

 Career

 Aiken vlogs about his day-to-day life and travels.
 When new installments to the Call of Duty video game franchise are announced, Aiken covers known information about the games, giving viewers in-depth reviews.
 Once the games are released, he creates video game walkthrough series on the games, demonstrating to viewers how to complete the new Call of Duty game.

 Public image and influence

 Relationship with YouTube networks

 Aiken signed with the YouTube multi-channel network (MCN), Polaris, in October 2013.
 Currently he is signed on with the MCN StyleHaul on both his Ali-A and More Ali-A channels.
 Other notable YouTubers within the network include both of Daniel Middleton's YouTube channels and KSI.
 According to Socialblade's statistics, both of Aiken's YouTube channels are within the top 50 in the network.